cloudflare/authr/ts/README.md

 };
 ```

-pretty simple function, right? resources in the permission framework are entites that are capable of being acted upon, like a zone (a cloudflare object), or even a user.
+pretty simple function, right? resources in the permission framework are entities that are capable of being acted upon, like a zone (a cloudflare object), or even a user.

 #### GET_RESOURCE_ATTRIBUTE
 this constant MUST be the key in an object that is assigned to a callable function. when the function is called, it will be given one string parameter that designates the key of the attribute being looked for. like so: